XiaoouPan/FarmTest/README.md

 To get big pictures of these two estimators, users can run 200 independent Monte Carlo simulation as above and compare them with sample mean and covariance matrix produced by `mean` and `cov` functions.

-## Notes
+## Remark

-This package is built based on an earlier version written by Bose, K., Ke, Y. and Zhou, W.-X., see [here](https://cran.r-project.org/web/packages/FarmTest/index.html) for its R-CRAN link and [here](https://github.com/kbose28/FarmTest) for its GitHub link.
+This library is built upon an earlier version written by Bose, K., Ke, Y. and Zhou, W.-X. [CRAN](https://cran.r-project.org/web/packages/FarmTest/index.html), [GitHub](https://github.com/kbose28/FarmTest).

 Besides, the tuning-free procedure for mean and covariance estimation is also implemented in [tfHuber](https://github.com/XiaoouPan/tfHuber) package.